 Saco real estate is some of the most expensive in Maine, although Saco house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities, Saco isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Saco are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Saco is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Saco is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Saco who work in office and administrative support (14.36%), sales jobs (11.13%), and management occupations (9.52%).
+There are especially a lot of people living in Saco who work in office and administrative support (13.69%), sales jobs (11.32%), and management occupations (9.15%).

-One of the nice things about Saco is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Saco is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The people who call Saco home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Saco residents report their race to be White, followed by Asian.
 Important ancestries of people in Saco include English, Irish, French Canadian, and Italian.

 The most common language spoken in Saco is English.
-Other important languages spoken here include French and Tagalog.
+Other important languages spoken here include French and Arabic.